sop/wslscript/README.md

 Registers .sh _(or any other)_ extension to be executed in WSL.
 Automatically handles Windows → Unix path conversions.
-Files can be dragged and dropped to .sh file icon in explorer to pass paths to other files as arguments.
+Files can be dragged and dropped to registered file icon in explorer to pass paths as arguments.

 ## Usage

 Move `wslscript.exe` file to a location of your choice.
-Don't move the file afterwards.
+This executable is used to invoke WSL, so don't move the file afterwards.

-Run `wslscript.exe` to open a GUI.
+Run `wslscript.exe` to open a setup GUI.
 Click a button to add .sh extension to Windows registry.

 After registration, `.sh` files can be executed from explorer by double clicking.